 Later on they moved again, to Houston

-to operate a liquor store and rise into the middle class.
+to operate a liquor store and rise up into the middle class.

 while your hand traveled in an arc to take the nickel from my Grandma’s hand,

-the nickel that she gave you for bringing mail up from the store.
+that nickel she gave you for bringing mail up from the store.

 I remember your fingers trimmed by a saw blade